Toolback/DepositContracts/README.md

 setLiquidityHandler: This function allows admins to set the contract responsible for distributing money between the pool and the strategy.

-setTrustedForwarder: This function allows admins to set the trusted forwarder address, which is used to perform certain actions on behalf of the contract.

 # LiquidityHandler Contract
 [WIP]
-The LiquidityHandler contract is a contract that handles liquidity, allowing users to deposit and withdraw assets.
+The LiquidityHandler contract is a contract that handles liquidity from vaults to adapters.
 It is designed to be upgradeable, allowing for the implementation to be modified and improved over time.

 ## Features
 The LiquidityHandler contract has the following features:

-Liquidity Hub : centralizes and dispatches funds to the different strategies of the protocol, also handles withdrawals
+Liquidity Hub : centralizes and dispatches funds to the different strategies of the protocol, also handles deposit & withdrawals

 Pausable: admins can pause and resume the contract, allowing for maintenance or emergency situations.